Costco can help you save money, but there may also be some costly mistakes lurking in your favorite warehouse retailer if you’re not paying attention.

 Choosing the wrong membership

-Costco has two membership options: A $60 Gold Star or a $120 Executive membership which includes an annual 2% reward.
+Costco offers two membership options: a $60 Gold Star or a $120 Executive membership, which includes an annual 2% reward.

-The 2% reward for your Executive membership could be a good option or a waste of money depending on how much you spend each year at Costco.
+Depending on your annual Costco spending, the 2% reward for your Executive membership could be a good option or a waste of money.

 To justify the additional $60 for an Executive membership, you’d have to spend at least $3,000 per year or about $60 per week at Costco.
 If that sounds likely, it’s a good deal.
 But if not, the Gold Star membership is a better deal for you.